Healthdirect Free Australian health advice you can count on.

 Understanding nutrition claims

-Some labels tell you what percentage of the recommended daily intake is provided by 1 serve of the product.
-This helps you to work out how the food fits into a balanced diet.
+Most labels tell you what percentage of the main ingredients are in packaged foods.
+If there is an ingredient that is known to cause allergies, it must be written no matter how much is used.
+This helps you to compare similar products easily and work out how the food fits into a balanced diet.
 Read more about recommended daily intakes for adults and recommended daily intakes for children.

-The Nutrition Information Panel tells you the size of a standard serving of the product and which nutrients are contained in that serving.
+The nutrition information panel tells you the size of a standard serving of the product, and which nutrients are included in that serving.
 You can use the label to compare the product with what's in similar packaged foods.

 Look out for information about: